 The Group recognises that a good corporate culture is vital to its corporate governance and has gradually developed a pragmatic and prudent corporate culture since its establishment, which has been reflected in the overall operations and management of the Group, in order to facilitate the long-term sustainability of the Group.

-The Group believes that a corporate culture of high integrity is the key to its continued success, therefore the Group values the importance of anti-corruption work.
+The Group believes that a corporate culture of high integrity is one of the key to its continued success, therefore the Group values the importance of anti-corruption work.
 In order to establish a healthy corporate culture and promote high ethical standards within the Group, the Group has established the anti-corruption policy and whistleblowing policy with aims to allow all employees to report on any possible improprieties, misconducts, malpractices, or irregularities to the Group, so as to build an incorruptness and transparent corporate culture, facilitate the establishment of a good image of the Group and strengthen the sense of recognition and trust of all stakeholders of the Group.
+The Company conducts anti-corruption trainings in order to reinforce the necessary standards of ethics and integrity.